donhinkelman/moodle-block_sharing_cart/README.md

 Change Log
 ----------
 * 3.10, release 8 2021.09.29
-  * Tested and passed a fix for Issue #106
+  * Tested and passed a fix for Issue #101: Exception Call to a member function get_tasks() on null
 * 3.10, release 7  2021.08.05
   * Fixed a bug that prevent user from delete an empty section, because plugin try to delete the file that does not exist.
   * Replaced class property type with PHPDoc annotation to support PHP 7.2+ or above.